krivenko/triqs-realevol/c++/exprtk/readme.txt

    (09) Load Variable  (w)

+Generally an expression in ExprTk can be thought of as a free function similar to those  found in imperative  languages.
+This form  of pseudo function will have a name, it may have a set of one or more inputs and will return at least one value as its result.
+Futhermore the  function when invoked, may  cause a side-effect  that changes the  state of the host program.

+As an  example the  following is  a pseudo-code  definition of  a free function that performs a computation taking four inputs, modifying one of them and returning a value based on some arbitrary calculation:

+   ResultType foo(InputType x, InputType y, InputType z, InputType w) {
+     w = 2 * x^y + z;        // Side-Effect
+     return abs(x - y) / z;  // Return Result
+   }

+Given the above definition the following is a functionally  equivalent version using ExprTk:

+   const std::string foo_str = " w := 2 * x^y + z; "
+                               " abs(x - y) / z;   ";

+   T x, y, z, w;

+   symbol_table_t symbol_table;
+   symbol_table.add_variable("x",x);
+   symbol_table.add_variable("y",y);
+   symbol_table.add_variable("z",z);
+   symbol_table.add_variable("w",w);

+   expression_t foo;
+   foo.register_symbol_table(symbol_table);

+   parser_t parser;
+   if (!parser.compile(foo_str,foo))
+   {
+      // Error in expression...
+      return;
+   }

+   T result = foo.value();

 (3) Parser
 A  component  which  takes  as input  a  string  representation  of an expression and attempts to compile said input with the result being an